Dating and Sex

 - Does your partner want to learn about your bleeding disorder or does he or she consider it to be your problem?

 - Does your partner have interests outside of your life together and does he or she support your interests?

 - Do you feel you can count on your partner's help for support in a crisis or do you think your partner will become an additional burden for you?

 - Do you feel you can express your thoughts, be open and honest about your feelings, and trust that your partner will be supportive?

-Finding that special someone isn’t easy.
+Finding a partner isn’t easy.
 A solid relationship can only be built on trust, how enjoyable you find his or her company, and whether or not you feel comfortable sharing your innermost feelings.